 Researchers are especially concerned because rising incidence rates of diseases in young people could signal future public health problems.
 As obesity rates continue to rise, this also may contribute to increased rates for related conditions or diseases for which obesity is a major risk factor.

 Reduce Your Risk

 With health trends moving in this unfortunate direction, it’s critical for young people to take steps to reduce their risk and for primary care doctors to be more proactive when young people come into the office with symptoms that may indicate colon or rectal cancer.

-First, understand your risk factors.
+Understand your risk factors.
 People who have had polyps (abnormal small growths on their colon), those who have had a parent or sibling diagnosed with colon cancer and those who have genetic syndromes such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer (Lynch syndrome) are all considered high risk and should be monitored routinely by their doctor.
-If you have a family history of colon cancer, you should begin screening earlier — likely before the current recommended age of 50.
+If you have a family history of colon cancer, you should begin screening earlier — likely before the current recommended age of 45.

-The key takeaway is that even if you're under 50, you may be at risk.
-So, you must seek preventive care and take meaningful steps now to reduce your risk or to get screened if you have ongoing symptoms.
+In short, if you're under 50, you may be at-risk.
+Seek preventive care and take meaningful steps now to reduce your risk and get screened if you have ongoing symptoms.